marcelaksouza/marcelaksouza/README.md

 # Hello There, I'm Marcela - Nice to meet you! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I a Junion Developer just graduated from college and looking foward to advance my programing skills

-- 🔭 I’m currently working on developing my React portfolio
+- 🔭 I’m currently working as a cloud engineer
-- 🌱 My current goal is to become a full stack developer
+- 🌱 On my days off programming for fun.
 - ⚡ Fun fact: I like crochet, embroidery, and walks with the doggie

 ## Languages and skills